leonlaser/pi-asciicam/readme.md

 Without a client nobody can see your live stream.
 You can use two different files.
 As mentioned earlier, there is a really simple client to show you what is going on: `asciicam-server/example_client.html`.

 `webclient/webclient.html` is a bit more advanced, allowing you to connect to any websocket stream by entering an address.
-It is using requestAnimationFrame() and shows the frames per second, recieved through the websocket connection.
+It is using requestAnimationFrame() and shows the frames per second, received through the websocket connection.
 It is very helpfull for debugging your setup.

 # Build